Eagon History, Family Crest & Coats of Arms

 Early Origins of the Eagon family

 The surname Eagon was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from very ancient times.

 This web page shows only a small excerpt of our Eagon research.
-Another 137 words (10 lines of text) covering the year 1172 is included under the topic Early Eagon History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 117 and 1172 are included under the topic Early Eagon History in all our PDF Extended History products and printed products wherever possible.